-A couple weeks ago, the Kansas City Chiefs were 9-0 and their fans were arguing their team was the best in football.
+A couple weeks ago, Kansas City Chiefs were 9-0 and their fans were arguing their team was the best in football.

 Amazing how things change in eight days.

 The Chiefs were defeated on the road at Denver last week, which was understandable.
 The 41-38 loss to the Chargers at home on Sunday is a little tougher to explain away.

 The Chargers were 4-6 coming into Arrowhead Stadium.
 The Chiefs have a rematch against the Broncos in a week, something their players mentioned often in the locker room last week.
 Perhaps they shouldn't have overlooked San Diego.